m4rtyr/MyCourses/AlgorithmsII/notes/week1.md

 ## Design Pattern for Graph Processing

 Generally, when writing implementations for Graphs, we try to decouple the algorithm from the Graph class itself.

+# Depth First Search

+DFS is a classic algorithm for searching a graph.
+The algorithm is as follows:

+* Visit Vertex V
+* Visit all Vertices that are adjacent to it.
+* Stop if graph is completely visited or destination vertex found.